kiviarttu/hackathon-showcase/README.md

 # IIASA Hackathon Showcase Repository

-This repository is for showcasing knowledge on Python, R and bash scripting languages and present course certificates related to machine learning and satellite data usage in research.
+This repository is for showcasing knowledge on Python, R and bash scripting languages and presenting course certificates related to machine learning and satellite data usage in research.

 ## Projects